 - 2 cups dry egg noodles (medium width)

-- Melt the butter in a large stock-pot.
-Saute the diced onion and celery over medium-high heat for 8-10 minutes.
-Add the salt, pepper, poultry seasoning and garlic powder and cook an additional 2-3 minutes.
+- Add the butter, diced onions and celery to a 5 quart stockpot and cook over medium heat until softened, about 5 minutes.
+Add the salt, pepper, poultry seasoning and garlic powder and cook an additional 2 minutes.
+Stir frequently to prevent sticking.

-- Next, add the dry egg noodles and chicken to the pot.
-Bring the chicken stock back to a simmer and cook for 5-6 minutes.
-Taste and add more salt if desired.
+- Add the egg noodles and shredded chicken to the pot.
+Bring the broth back up to a simmer and cook until the noodles are done and the chicken is heated through, about 5 minutes.